clij/clij-docs/README.md

 ```

 Keep this example program, you might need it later again if you want to search for help on CLIJ methods.
 It also tells you which parameters the methods need in order to run.
+The whole [reference of all command with description and example code is available online](https://clij.github.io/clij-docs/reference).

 Note: The first line of this macro may contain the specific name for a GPU.
 You can - but you don't have to - specify one.